Chytridiomycota: Classification

-Species of Chytridiomycota have traditionally been delineated and classified based on development, morphology, substrate, and method of zoöspore discharge.
-However, single spore isolates (or isogenic lines) display a great amount of variation in many of these features; thus, these features cannot be used to reliably classify or identify a species.
-Currently, taxonomy in Chytridiomycota is based on molecular data, zoöspore ultrastructure and some aspects of thallus morphology and development.
+Species of Chytridiomycota have traditionally been delineated and classified based on development, morphology, substrate, and method of zoospore discharge.
+However, single spore isolates (or isogenic lines) display a great amount of variation in many of these features; thus, these features cannot be used to classify or identify a species reliably.
+Currently, taxonomy in Chytridiomycota is based on molecular data, zoospore ultrastructure and some aspects of thallus morphology and development.

 In an older and more restricted sense (not used here), the term "chytrids" referred just to those fungi in the class Chytridiomycetes.
 Here, the term "chytrid" refers to all members of Chytridiomycota.

 The chytrids have also been included among the Protoctista, but are now regularly classed as fungi.

 In older classifications, chytrids, except the recently established order Spizellomycetales, were placed in the class Phycomycetes under the subphylum Myxomycophyta of the kingdom Fungi.
 Previously, they were placed in the Mastigomycotina as the class Chytridiomycetes.
-The other classes of the Mastigomycotina, the Hyphochytriomycetes and oömycetes, were removed from the fungi to be classified as heterokont pseudofungi.
+The other classes of the Mastigomycotina, the Hyphochytriomycetes and oomycetes, were removed from the fungi to be classified as heterokont pseudofungi.

 The class Chytridiomycetes has over 750 chytrid species distributed among ten orders.
 Additional classes include the Monoblepharidomycetes, with two orders, and the Hyaloraphidiomycetes with a single order.

-Molecular phylogenetics, and other techniques such as ultrastructure analysis, has greatly increased the understanding of chytrid phylogeny, and led to the formation of several new zoösporic fungal phyla:
+Molecular phylogenetics and other techniques such as ultrastructure analysis have greatly increased the understanding of chytrid phylogeny and led to the formation of several new zoosporic fungal phyla: